valstat/valstat-rfc/VALSTAT.md

 | **Error** | Empty     | AND | Has value |
 | **Empty** | Empty     | AND | Empty     |

-VALSTAT state tags are just that: tags.
-Not mandating but just indicating the behavior.
+VALSTAT state names (tags) are just that: tags.
+Not mandating but just indicating the behaviour.

-In adopting the returned VALSTAT structure two step handling we do not immediately inspect returned values.
-In step one we inspect the relationship of two fields returned first.
+Evaluating the returned VALSTAT structure instance we do not immediately inspect returned values inside the fields.

+In step one we inspect the relationship of two fields primary states.
+Empty and occupied.

-In the most (all?) programing languages, there is no need for existence of some dedicated VALSTAT types.
-Returned structure handling, step one is only about the relationship between two fields states of occupancy.
+Returned structure instance handling, step one is only about the relationship between two fields states of occupancy.
+Values and their types are not used and not relevant for the step one.

-VALSTAT state decoding is the act of decoding the relationship between occupancy states of its two fields.
+To reiterate: VALSTAT state decoding is the act of decoding the relationship between occupancy states of its two fields.

 Following is synopsis of decoding one of the four possible VALSTAT states: